Your support enables LAJI to combat racism, antisemitism, and inspire cultural diplomacy through dialogue to improve human relations.

 LAJI values complex and nuanced storytelling to inspire human change and diplomacy.

-LAJI builds global intercultural partnerships to combat racism, hate, and antisemitism with artists, scientists, social thinkers, Holocaust survivors, atomic bomb survivors, universities, national parks, museums, businesses and communities.
+LAJI builds global intercultural partnerships to combat hate and antisemitism with artists, scientists, social thinkers, Holocaust survivors, atomic bomb survivors, universities, national parks, museums, businesses and communities.

-LAJI is named for the historic friendships developed between former US-Japan enemy atomic legacy communities.
+LAJI is named for the historic friendships we developed between former enemy US-Japan atomic legacy communities.
 This sacred foundation informs our global human-centered storytelling work today.

 My grandfather took sole responsibility for the atomic bombings of Japan, neither making excuses nor denying the devastation.
 In 1947, when criticized for placing a wreath at the tomb of six Mexican army cadets who had died fighting against the US 100 years earlier, he said: "They had courage and courage does not belong to any one nation.
 You honor courage wherever you find it."
 We rejoice in the lives saved in WWII and acknowledge and honor the suffering of the people of Hiroshima and Nagasaki.